Understanding Pigeonhole

 - Append-only and immutable.
 Once a message is written to a

-Box, it cannot be overwritten by another write – the replica
+box, it cannot be overwritten by another write – the replica

 rejects the second write with

-- Durable.
+BoxAlreadyExists.
+Avoiding that requires out-of-band coordination, so in practice a stream has a single writer.
+Two-way communication is arranged as two streams, one in each direction. - Durable.
 Each message is replicated across multiple storage nodes.
 Currently, set to 2 storage nodes per shard.

 - Unlinkable.
 Storage servers cannot tell which messages belong to the same stream.